matheussbernardo/matheussbernardo.github.io/_posts/2018-04-28-hello-internet-gsoc.md

 sprints and define clearly the sprint backlog.
 If you wish to see how is the project going the link to my Trello board is [Trello Board](https://trello.com/b/0yfDE05U/gsoc-matheus-trollolo)

-I have two mentors Ana Martínes and Cornelius Schumacher, they are both core contributors of Trollolo and I hope to have a very good communication with both.
+I have two mentors Ana Martínez and Cornelius Schumacher, they are both core contributors of Trollolo and I hope to have a very good communication with both.

-I think GSoC is a great way to improve my skills, Trollolo is written in Ruby wich is a language that I have some experience but I'm willing to improve my ruby knowledge even more.
+I think GSoC is a great way to improve my skills, Trollolo is written in Ruby wich is a language that I have some experience but I'm willing to improve my Ruby knowledge even more.

-OpenSUSE was a linux distro that I've already used but the main reason for me to choose the organization was that I liked the idea of Trollolo.
+openSUSE was a linux distro that I've already used but the main reason for me to choose the organization was that I liked the idea of Trollolo.
 Since I am a software engineering student I studies a lot about software development software, agile and I think it's great that OpenSUSE encourages these umbrella projects especially related to the process of developing software.